 Food plays an important role in the local economy.
 There are currently 4951 registered food businesses in Sheffield and over 400 agricultural holdings.
 These businesses provide many jobs for local people and contribute significantly to the local economy.
-Food draws visitors to Sheffield too.
-For example, the Sheffield Food Festival was visited by 244,362 people this year (2013)
+Food draws visitors to Sheffield too, for example the Sheffield Food Festival was visited by 244,362 people in 2013.